pronebel/nb-date/document.md

 ### Attributes

-You can access the start and end moments of the range easily enough:
+You can access the start and end date of the range easily enough:

 ``` js
 const start = new Date(2012, 0, 15);